samdow/language-design/language-design.md

 process because it allows for a large user base to give feedback, hopefully leading to improvements in the API.

+This particular example also emphasizes how there might not be a correct answer to some problems.
+Clearly there are many differing views in the comments, and even the final result might not "feel right" to some users.
+But at least there is some documentation explaining why someone would name the greyscale in a particular way.

 ---

 **Question**